akhil2308/fastapi-large-app-template/README.md

 # Install uv (if not already installed)
 pip install uv

-# Install dependencies
+# Sync dependencies and create virtual environment
-uv pip install .

-# Or if you prefer system install
-uv pip install --system .
+# This installs all packages defined in pyproject.toml
+uv sync --all-extras
 ````

 ---